 The Eunoto ceremonies, which mark a young man’s final transition to manhood, includes a ceremonial cow slaughter, their first taste of alcohol, and lots and lots of dancing.
 We came to learn that one of these dances, the adumu, they had performed for us when we entered the village.

 This was the dance where the men formed a semi-circle and took turns jumping.
 We learned that the higher a warrior jumps during the dance, the stronger the warrior he is said to be.
 I guess I am not much of a warrior.

 Women, from an early age, are conditioned to be subservient and to be respectful of their father and the village elders.
 Women will typically take a communal approach to raising children in the Maasai culture, so the women in a Maasai community are typically very close to one another.

 When we visited, we asked to purchase some of the beautiful jewelry that the women in the community had made.
 By custom, we could not discuss this with the women and the men could not give us a price on the jewelry.
 We had to pick out the items we were interested in and a man who was helping us would go to the woman who made that item to get the price for us.

 The jewelry, and the sculpted animals they make by hand, are absolutely beautiful.
 We were happy to pay a bit more at the village than we could get in Arusha for similar items.
 You could tell that great pride was put into making these items.

-One of the coolest, and by far the cutest, things we got to see during our visit was the village school.
+One of the coolest, and by far the cutest, things we got to see while visiting a Maasai village in Tanzania was the village school.
 Class was in session when we visited, so we got to pop our heads into the classroom and say hello to all of the children.
 The children were a bit shy at first, and who can blame them, but after an introduction they became more comfortable and sang us a beautiful (and adorable) song.

 Video of Our Visit